Synzack/ldapper/README.md

 - NetBIOSName/username

 ```
-> ./ldapper -u overwatch/hanzo -P "Password123!" -dc 10.10.10.101 -s
+> ./ldapper -u 'hanzo@overwatch.local' -P "Password123!" -dc 10.10.10.101 -s
 ```

 ## NTLM

 Ldapper can also authenticate with a user's NTLM hash.
 This method can be used with the `-H` flag.
-When using this authentication method, the username is input alone (no NetBIOS included) and the domain (-d) argument must be specified.

 ```
-> ./ldapper -u hanzo -H OOGNKVJB2TRCYLD26H4DVPF3KBP0SG03 -dc 10.10.10.101 -d overwatch.local -s
+> ./ldapper -u 'hanzo@overwatch.local' -H OOGNKVJB2TRCYLD26H4DVPF3KBP0SG03 -dc 10.10.10.101 -s
 ```

 # Query Modules